MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/accessibility/test-inspect-text-contrast.md

 In some cases, contrast is affected by setting the browser to light theme or dark theme.

 As an example, on the [accessibility-testing demo webpage](https://microsoftedge.github.io/Demos/devtools-a11y-testing/), the blue links of the sidebar navigation menu have enough contrast, but the green **Dogs** link in the **Donation status** section doesn't have enough contrast.
-Review those elements using the **Inspect** tool, as follows:
+Examine those elements by using the **Inspect** tool, as follows:

 1. Open the [accessibility-testing demo webpage](https://microsoftedge.github.io/Demos/devtools-a11y-testing/) in a new window or tab.

-1. Right-click anywhere in the webpage and then select **Inspect**.
+1. Right-click anywhere in the webpage, and then select **Inspect**.
 Or, press **F12**.
 DevTools opens next to the webpage.

 1. Click the **Inspect** (![Inspect button](./test-inspect-text-contrast-images/inspect-tool-icon-light-theme.png)) button in the top-left corner of DevTools so that the icon is highlighted (blue).